Fire and rescue services

 If your passport is lost or stolen, tell the Australian Government as soon as possible:

 Bahrain has rules about the amount of currency you can bring in and take out.
 Currency limits can change.
-Check details with the Bahraini embassy.
+Check details with your nearest Bahraini Embassy or Bahrain Customs before your departure to Bahrain.

 The local currency is the Bahraini Dinar (BHD).